lcjohnso/REUWebsite/_pages/about.md

 ---------

 I am Elaine Bai and I am a fourth year astrophysics and physics student at the Illinois institute of Technology.
 I am primarly intrested in observational stellar astronomy and transients.

-This summer, I worked with professor Adam Miller
+This summer, I worked with professor Adam Miller on finding the Redshift Completeness Fraction - the fraction of galaxies whose redshifts are known - of Nearby Galaxies.

 {::comment}
 Publications List: [via ADS](https://ui.adsabs.harvard.edu/#search/q=orcid%3A0000-0001-6421-0953&sort=date%20desc%2C%20bibcode%20desc)